GfSE/CoCoML-Pages/index.md

 # CoCoML - The Way Forward

+## Limit the Scope

+UML has been devised to specify software products.
+It is also used to generate software and thus offers many possibilities towards that end.
+However, much less detail is needed to communicate the overarching concept of a system.
+So, the first step is to select the UML/SysML features to use for that purpose.

+There will be three categories:
+1. Well defined feature to transform, e.g. _uml:Generalization_ or _uml:Composition_.
+2. Weakly defined feature with a name to transform, e.g. _uml:Association_.
+The name from a controlled vocabulary adds meaning.
+3. Feature not to transform.
+If used, a warning shall be issued.

+<a href="https://github.com/GfSE/CoCoML/discussions/5" target="_blank">Any questions or ideas?</a>

 ## Using an Intermediate Format

 The transformation shall be done in two steps using an intermediate, neutral format.